ylamgarchal/dci-analysis/README.md

 [yassine@Bouceka dci-analysis]$ dci-analyze sync TEAM TOPIC Testname
 ```

-This command will create a TOPIC/ directory with all the jobs tests in csv format.
+This command will create a TOPIC/ directory with all the Testname tests from the jobs
+that belongs to the team TEAM, in csv format.

 Finally, run the analyzer.